Meighan Simmons

 Meighan Sharee Simmons (born January 25, 1992) is a professional basketball Guard.
 She was selected in the third round of the 2014 WNBA draft, 26th overall.
-Meighan was born in Cibolo, Texas and attended the University of Tennessee.
+Meighan was born in Fayetteville, North Carolina, but raised in Cibolo, Texas and attended the University of Tennessee.
 She was nicknamed "Speedy" by legendary Tennessee Women's Basketball coach Pat Summitt.
 She played overseas in Romania in 2015 for ICIM Arad leading the team in scoring with 16.4 points per game and averaged almost 4 assists and 4 rebounds as well, shooting 55% from the floor and 36% from 3 point range.

 College

 Simmons played four years of basketball at the University of Tennessee.
 She was a four-year starter, and was a two-time SEC player of the year award winner.